osmlab/name-suggestion-index/README.md

 names with the correct formatting and spelling.
 By 'correct', we only mean the most common usage on OSM.

-This index can also be used for passing translated name values for a selected name.
+This index can also be used for passing translated values for a selected name.
 For example: `McDonald's` is `マクドナルド` in Japanese.
 The most correct way of tagging this would be to use the 'on-the-ground' language in the `name=*` tag and any known translations in their appropriate `name:XX` tags.
 So in Japan,